itayl2/motion-meta-user-app/README.md

 - Docker: Create a Dockerfile to prepare this application to run in a containerized environment.
 - Metrics: Implement Prometheus metrics in the various "TODO" lines across the code.
 Normally these lines would be replaced by work tickets with details, but for the purposes of this demo they were left there to clarify where metrics would be used.
 - Redis: Mocked for this demo using a map, but in a real-world scenario it would be replaced with a real Redis instance (or at least a local-stack)
-- DynamoDB: The data is currently mocked, but in a real-world scenario it would be replaced with a real DynamoDB instance (or at least a local-stack)
+- DynamoDB: The data is currently mocked, but in a real-world scenario it would be replaced with a real DynamoDB table & client (or at least a local-stack)
 - Secrets Manager: The data is currently mocked, but in a real-world scenario it would be replaced with an aws-sdk client for AWS Secrets Manager
 - Tests: Add more tests to increase coverage:
   - `MetaUserService`: starting & stopping, concurrent tasks, validating results transformation and in DB